wielebenwir/commonsbooking/readme.txt

 ## Changelog

-### 2.7.1 (28.04.2022)
+### 2.7.1 (05.05.2022)
 FIXED: Fixed Fatal error when PHP Version is < 7.4 / we recommend updating you PHP version to 7.4. because 7.3 is no longer maintained.
 Please ask you hosting provider for support.
-FIXED: Fixed not working migration script
+FIXED: Migration did not work properly
-ADDED: You can add html text-snippets before and after an email template tag.
+ADDED: You can now add html text-snippets before and after an email template tag.
 This allows to add e.g. a label that is only shown when the template variable has content.
-Syntax: {{[optional text before ]item:post_title[optional text after]}}
+Syntax: Add optional text in square brackets [xxx] directly before and after the template tag.
+Example: {{[optional text before ]item:post_title[optional text after]}}
-ADDED: Added new color: button color
 ENHANCED: Unified action hooks.
 Now we are using commonsbooking-prefix instead of cb-prefix.
 Please check if you use hooks